For questions about this award, email email@example.com

-- Up to three letters of endorsement from professional colleagues and clientele*
+- Two letters of endorsement from professional colleagues and clientele

-- Official or unofficial transcripts of all prior undergraduate and graduate education (mail to: ESA 3 Park Place Suite 307 Annapolis, MD 21401).
+- Official or unofficial transcripts of all graduate education.

 The awards administrator will notify all candidates and their nominators, where applicable, with the results of their application approximately two months after the application/nomination submission deadline.

 Any candidate nominated but not selected may be renominated no more than two times within the two-year period after his or her initial submission.
 Nomination packages will be retained for two years by the awards administrator.
 Nominators must send a letter of renomination to the awards administrator by the nomination deadline.
 Previously submitted documentation will be used for the evaluation process unless the nominator submits new or updated documents.
 The renomination email must contain this additional documentation.
 New or updated documents must follow the electronic submission requirements noted above.